WHAT WE DO

 To learn more about our hiring opportunities, click here.

-- 11/24/21 Article titled "Nanoparticle Fragmentation below the Melting Point under Single Picosecond Laser Pulse Stimulation" has been published in The Journal of Physical Chemistry C.
+- 11/24/21 Journal Article led by Peiyuan Kang "Nanoparticle Fragmentation below the Melting Point under Single Picosecond Laser Pulse Stimulation", has been published in the Journal of Physical Chemistry C. Congratulations!

 - 11/10/2021 Blood-brain barrier temporarily opening work has been reported by UT NewsCenter.
 Team Engineers New Way To Get Medication Past Blood-Brain Barrier

 - 09/13/2021 Journal article led by Xiaoqing Li "Reversibly Modulating the Blood–Brain Barrier by Laser Stimulation of Molecular-Targeted Nanoparticles" has been published in Nano Letters.
 Congratulations!